Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Computing a projective embedding of the Jacobian of a genus two curve

-Again, we will compute these from specialisation from the characteristic zero case, from the elements $\{v_1,\dots,v_6,k_{11},\dots,k_{44}\}$.
-The key to this is to first compute the relations in the basis that diagonalises the involution, $\{b_1,\dots,b_6,k_{11},\dots,k_{44}\}$, as here working with odd and even functions greatly simplifies the process.
-As described before, there are twenty relations of the form which are easy to compute.
+As described before, there are twenty Plücker-type relations of the form which are straightforward.
 In order to compute the rest of relations, we adapted a strategy that Flynn \cite{Flynn1990TheField} originally used to compute these relations.
-Flynn observed that it was possible to define two independent weight functions on $x$, $y$ and the $f_i$ such that the equation of $\mathcal{C}$ has homogeneous weight.
+Flynn observed that it was possible to define two independent weight functions on $x$, $y$ and the $f_i$ such that the equation of $\mathcal{C}$ has homogeneous weight.\\

 As a consequence of this, all existing relations between the elements of a basis must also have homogeneous weights.
-Because there is only a limited amount of monomials of a certain weight, this highly restricts the possible monomials involved in a relation.
+Because there is only a limited number of monomials of a certain weight, this highly restricts the possible monomials involved in a relation.
 We will extend this idea by defining two weight functions $w_1$ and $w_2$ on $x$, $y$, $f_i$ and $g_j$ by

 From those weights, we can easily check that the weights of the elements of the basis of $\Ltwo$ are the following (note that the weight of the $k_{jr}$ are the sum of the weights of $k_j$ and $k_r$):